Cliff Curtis Joins 'Avatar' Sequel - Will 'Fear The Walking Dead' Kill Off Travis In Season 3?

 “It’s been on the boil for a while and I haven’t been able to talk about it and it’s been quite an exciting process you know, getting to speak to James Cameron the director of the whole franchise and Jon Landau the producer,” Curtis said about getting the Avatar role.
 “It was just exciting to get that news out there and made the announcement.”

-Speaking about the Avatar franchise as a whole, Curtis says it’s an age old story.
+Speaking about the Avatar franchise as a whole, Curtis says it’s an age-old story.
 Conquerers have often exploited the resources and indigenous people of a newly discovered land, only to leave the society devastated, once those resources have been exhausted.

 Curtis adds that James Cameron is planning to deliver an even more impressive film with the planned second film, suggesting story, style, and effects will all be amped up to create an even more explosive story.
 For Cliff, that’s just part of what makes his Avatar four film deal so exciting.